russellpierce/naptime/cran-comments.md

 ## Changelog For the 1.0.0 Release

+### Current Submission Attempt

+* Fixed testing problem with big thanks to Kurt Hornik for pointing exactly where the problem lay.

+### Previous Submission Attempts

 * Updated Sys.sleep to Sys.sleep() in the package title per Kurt Hornik

 ## Test environments